+Net change in fund balance - governmental fund \$ (284,214) Amounts reported for governmental activities in the Statements of Net Position are different because: Capital assets are reported in governmental funds as expenditures.
+However, in the Statements of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which additions to capital assets of \$523,570 exceeds depreciation expense of \$168,233 in the period.
+353,700 In governmental funds, pension costs are recognized when employer contributions are made.
+In the Statements of Activities, pension costs are recognized on the accrual basis.
+This fiscal year, the difference between pension costs and actual employer contributions was: (133,635) In governmental funds, the entire proceeds from disposal of capital assets are recorded as revenue.
+In the Statements of Activities, only the resulting gain or loss is reported.
+The difference between the proceeds from disposal of capital assets and the resulting gain or loss is: (31,247) In governmental funds, repayments of long-term debt are reported as expenditures.
+In government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
+Payment of long-term debt was: 79,779 In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
+In the government-wide Statements of Activities, it is recognized in the period that it is incurred.
+Unmatured interest owing at the end of the period, less matured interest paid during the period was: 671 In the Statement of Activities, compensated absences are measured by the amounts earned during the fiscal year.
+In the governmental fund, however, expenditures for the items are measured by the amounts of financial resources used (essentially the amoun paid.)
+For this fiscal year, vacation earned exceeded the amounts used by: 29,183 In governmental funds, long-term debt is recorded when proceeds are received and payments are made.
+Debt forgiveness is, therefore, not recorded in the Statement of Revenues, Expenditures, and Changes in Governmental Fund Balances since paymen was not actually made. t 8,730 Increase in net position of governmental activities \$ 22,967

+RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN GOVERNMENTAL FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2022

 Net change in fund balance - governmental fund \$ (124,827) Amounts reported for governmental activities in the Statements of Net Position are different because: Capital assets are reported in governmental funds as expenditures.
 However, in the Statements of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which additions to capital assets of \$118,878 is less than depreciation expense of \$146,194 in the period.
+This is the amount by which additions to capital assets of \$118,878 differs from depreciation expense of \$146,194 in the period.
 (27,316) In governmental funds, pension costs are recognized when employer contributions are made.
 In the Statements of Activities, pension costs are recognized on the accrual basis.
 This fiscal year, the difference between pension costs and actual employer contributions was: 266,747 In governmental funds, the entire proceeds from disposal of capital assets are recorded as revenue.
 In the Statements of Activities, only the resulting gain or loss is reported.
 The difference between the proceeds from disposal of capital assets and the resulting gain or loss is: (39,650) In governmental funds, repayments of long-term debt are reported as expenditures.
 In government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
 Payment of long-term debt was: 81,633 Increase in net position of governmental activities \$ 156,587

-RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN GOVERNMENTAL FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2021

-Net change in fund balance - governmental fund \$ (109,417) Amounts reported for governmental activities in the Statements of Net Position are different because: Capital assets are reported in governmental funds as expenditures.
-However, in the Statements of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which additions to capital assets of \$210,418 is greater than depreciation expense of \$133,968. in the period.
-76,450 In governmental funds, pension costs are recognized when employer contributions are made.
-In the Statements of Activities, pension costs are recognized on the accrual basis.
-This fiscal year, the difference between pension costs and actual employer contributions was: (53,147) In governmental funds, repayments of long-term debt are reported as expenditures.
-In government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
-Payment of long-term debt was \$60,217.
-In governmental funds, interest on long-term debt is recognized in the period that it 60,217 becomes due.
-In the government-wide Statements of Activities, it is recognized in the period that it is incurred.
-Unmatured interest owing at the end of the period, less matured interest paid during the period was: (18,147) (Decrease) in net position of governmental activities \$ (44,044)

-STATEMENTS OF FIDUCIARY NET POSITION JUNE 30, 2022 AND 2021
+STATEMENTS OF FIDUCIARY NET POSITION JUNE 30, 2023 AND 2022